 Did The Hartford deny your ERISA long-term disability claim?

-We will review your denial letter from The Hartford and give you a strategy to win your long-term disability claim for FREE!
+At no cost to you, we will evaluate the denial letter you received from The Hartford and develop a winning strategy for your long-term disability claim.

 Upload your denial letter

 Give us two business days to review your denial letter and send us an email that you uploaded it.

 Have you received a denial letter from The Hartford regarding your long-term disability claim in Virginia?

 If so, you are faced with a daunting task in a limited timeframe.
 The Hartford is aware that most individuals would struggle to gather the necessary documentation to successfully appeal a long-term disability and ERISA claim after being denied.
 By denying your claim, they avoid paying out benefits, fully aware that you are disabled and unable to work.

 However, the consequences are significant because you only have one chance to appeal, and the deadline for doing so is 180 days from the date of your denial letter.
 Waiting around could result in losing your case altogether, and if long-term disability benefits are your primary means of supporting your family, it is crucial to start planning your next steps as soon as possible.

 ERISA long-term disability cases in Virginia are subject to short deadlines and require prompt action, unlike many other cases.

 ERISA is an acronym for the Employee Retirement Income Security Act, which comprises a set of federal laws regulating the benefit plans offered by Employers to their employees.
 The Act oversees various types of insurances such as health insurance, dental insurance, vision insurance, 401k’s, as well as short-term and long-term disability insurance.